frePPLe/frepple/doc/integration-guide/odoo-connector.rst

   | Implemented as an odoo addon module, it is easy to customize the connector
     to your needs.

-* The integration has been developed and tested with v10 (main development focus), v9 (support-only) and Odoo v8 (outdated).
+* The integration has been developed and tested with v12 (main development focus), v11, v10 (support-only) and v9 (outdated).

 Here are the slides presented during the Odoo user conference in October 2016.